-24. National colours
+24. National flag

-- (1) The flag of the Republic of Mauritius shall constitute the national colours of a Mauritius ship. - (2) A Mauritius ship shall hoist the proper national colours - (a) on a signal being made to it by any ship in the service of the Government; - (b) on entering or leaving any foreign port; and - (c) on entering or leaving a Port.
+A Mauritius ship shall hoist the national flag -

+- (a) on a signal being made to it by any ship in the service of the Government: - (b) on entering or leaving any foreign port; and - (c) on entering or leaving a port.